ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - These are pre baked in environment configs which can be turned on and off with a toggle
 ![gimlet environment configs](images/how-to-bake-an-ortelius-pi/part03/29-gimlet-environment-config.png)

 ### Observability

 - This is where you can cycle through different elements of the GitOps process and get feedback on deployments
+- Click on the environment name at the bottom left of the interface

 ![gimlet obs gitops](images/how-to-bake-an-ortelius-pi/part03/30-gimlet-obs-gitops.png)